PRP's Bone Scan Service Information

 Please advise us beforehand

 Part 1: You will be given a small injection of a radioactive tracer that the body absorbs into the bones.
 This injection is unlikely to make you feel any different.
 Depending on the reason for your scan, the technologist may take some images immediately following the injection to assess the blood flow to the area of interest.
 This part takes about 15 minutes to complete.
-You will then be sent away for a period of time (2-4 hours) during which time you can go about your normal activities (including eating, drinking, driving your car etc) and given a time to return to the practice.
+You will then be given a time to return to the practice 2- 4.5 hrs later for more images.
+Please go about your normal activities including drinking/eating and driving, during this time.

 Part 2: When you return, the technologist will perform scans of your bones.
 This part usually takes between 30-60 minutes to complete, depending on which part of the body is being scanned.